 Tibetan village - Gain an insight into how the local people live, maybe taste some local snacks and see the traditional Tibetan architecture.

-Day 10: Zhongdian - Lhasa

-Meals: B, D
+Day 10: Zhongdian - Lhasa Meals: B, D

-Fly 2 hours to Lhasa, the heart and soul of Tibet.
+After breakfast and check out this morning fly 2 hours to Lhasa, the heart and soul of Tibet.
 The afternoon is free to relax and acclimatise to the altitude.